All Episodes

 And if somebody's mean, then they don't have good intentions.

-So the question of these people gonna see Carly Fiorina as mean when she tells them she doesn't think marijuana is good for them, or are they gonna see her as nice?
+So the question is, are these people going to see Carly Fiorina as mean when she tells them she doesn't think marijuana is good for them?

 Because right now, the politically correct thing to say about marijuana is that it's a great boon for people who are sick.

-Medical marijuana is absolutely wonderful, even though there's a recent study says it makes no difference in anything.
+Medical marijuana is absolutely wonderful, even though there's a recent study that says it makes no difference in anything.

 But they think it is.

-Uh marijuana is really it's cool and it's safer.
+Marijuana is really cool and it's safer.

-It comes from the ground and it's cool, and some of our favorite musicians did their best work while under its influence.
+And some of our favorite musicians did their best work while under its influence.

 So it's cool stuff.